matschie1/MQTTDevice/README.md

 EventManager:
 Download EventManager (Copyright (c) 2016 Igor Mikolic-Torreira) from (https://github.com/InnuendoPi/arduino-EventManager) and unpack into ..\libraries\EventManager.
 Please note origin EventManager won't work!
 Change the value onErrorInterval as you prefer.

+Activate or deactive the following lines to manage the behavior of Eventmanager
+#define StopActorsOnSensorError
+#define StopInductionOnSensorError

+If you activate one or both lines corresponding actors will automatically set to off if sensor errors occour.
+The following sensor attributes are checked periodically: is connected (0 or 1) valid addresses (address staring with FF is not valid) valid temperature (-127.0 degrees means no data from sensor)

+Please activate
+#define Debug
+for testing purpose and check output in serial monitor to find out working settings for your equipment.